Bought a car without a title

 How To Sell A Vehicle If It Has A Title Loan On It

-Are you looking to sell your car but haven’t fully paid it off yet?
-Or maybe you need to borrow money with your vehicle as collateral and need to transfer the car’s title to a lender?
-You may be wondering if it’s possible to sell a car with a title loan on it.
+Are you looking to sell your car but haven’t fully paid off your title loan yet?
+You may be wondering if it’s possible to sell a car with a title loan on it, or simply what the process is.

 Selling a car is sometimes possible if you have a title loan, but the loan must be fully paid off before you can transfer the title to a new owner.
 This doesn’t mean that you can’t sell a car with a title loan, though, only that you need to take a few extra steps to do so.